-The college offers an Online MSSW program for students who are unable to come to campus.
+The college offers an Online M.S.S.W. program for students who are unable to come to campus.
 This delivery is offered to advanced standing, full time, and extended study students.
-Students take all of their coursework online.
-Student internships are arranged within a reasonable driving distance from the communities within which Online MSSW students reside.
-Students have access to all resources of the University of Tennessee, Knoxville libraries through online access to library catalogs and databases, instant access to e-journals, and rapid inter-library loan.
+Students can take all of their coursework online.
+Student internships are arranged within a reasonable driving distance from the communities within which Online M.S.S.W. students reside.

-The Online MSSW program is held to the same standards as the traditional on-campus MSSW degree, is fully accredited by the CSWE (Council on Social Work Education), and is taught by the same professors who teach on campus.
+The Online M.S.S.W. program is held to the same standards as the traditional on-campus M.S.S.W. degree, is fully accredited by the CSWE (Council on Social Work Education), and is taught by the same professors who teach on campus.
 The degree received is a Masters of Science in Social Work from the University of Tennessee, Knoxville.
+The Online program is administered out of the Nashville Campus.